terjanq/Easter-xss-challenge/README.md

 With repeating the process we were able to leak the full identifier.

 ## Custom loop
 With the snippet from `//attacker.com/poc.html` we can easily trigger as many iterations as we want by simply doing `location.reload()` after processing the data.
-That is because with each reload of the object `onload` event triggers in the injected HTML code.
+That is because with each reload of the object the `onload` event triggers in the injected HTML code.
 All we need is to store already processed data somewhere (e.g. sessionStorage).

 ## Hints explained
 Before going to the naive solution, let's have a look at the released hints.